protocolbuffers/protobuf/README.md

 Protobuf Runtime Installation
 -----------------------------

-Protobuf supports several different programming languages.
+supports several different programming languages.
 For each programming language, you can find instructions in the corresponding source directory about how to install protobuf runtime for that specific language: